Apply as an Exchange or Visiting student

 J-1 Visa Information

-International students are required to obtain a visa to study at Seattle University.
-Inbound Exchange students will apply for a J-1 Visa.
+Inbound Exchange students are required to obtain a J-1 visa to study at Seattle University.

-After submitting the exchange application, students will be assigned a SEVIS ID number.
-This information will be included in the student’s Official Acceptance packet that will be sent to accepted students from our Responsible Office (RO) from the International Student Center.
+After submitting the inbound exchange application, students will be assigned a SEVIS ID number.
+This information will be included in the student’s Official Acceptance documentation that will be sent to accepted students from our Responsible Office (RO) from the International Student & Scholar Center.
 Students can then make an appointment with the US Embassy and pay the SEVIS fee.
 Students must present proof of SEVIS payment during their visa interview.

 Note: The waiting time for an interview appointment for applicants can vary, so students are strongly encouraged to schedule their interview appointment as soon as they receive their acceptance packet from Seattle University.